axelarnetwork/axelar-docs/pages/dev/tokens.md

 ### 1. Locate the Axelar Gateway contract on the source chain

 Axelar Gateways are application-layer smart contracts established on source and destination chains.
 They send and receive payloads, and monitor state.
-Find a list of gateway addresses for the chains we support in Resources: [mainnet](../resources/mainnet) | [testnet](../resources/testnet).
+Find a list of gateway addresses for the chains we support in [Resources](../resources).

 An Axelar Gateway implements the `IAxelarGateway` interface, which has a public method called `sendToken`: